mikeagun/krb-test/README.md

 - all created in KRB-TEST realm
 - **admin/admin** - kerberos admin user
   - password is "pass"
+- **healthcheck** - used in docker healthcheck to verify kdc is working
 - **host/ssh-server.krb-test** - ssh server kerberos key
-  - kdc init script creates key at `krb-test-kdc-1:/sshserver.keytab`
+  - kdc init script creates key at `krb-test-kdc:/sshserver.keytab`
 - **sshuser** - ssh user for testing key file auth (also has local account on ssh-server)
-  - kdc init script creates key at `krb-test-kdc-1:/sshuser.keytab`
+  - kdc init script creates key at `krb-test-kdc:/sshuser.keytab`
 - **sshuserpass** - ssh user for testing password auth (also has local account on ssh-server)
   - principle password is "pass"